Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Open Radio Access Network

 The O-RAN architecture provides two controllers:

-$\bullet$ \textit{\underline{Real-Time Radio Intelligent Controller (Near-RT RIC):}} It supports control loops operating at sub-10 millisecond timescales, including those approaching the microsecond regime.
-While the current O-RAN specifications only formally define the Non-Real-Time RIC and Near-Real-Time RIC, also the RT-RIC has been proposed in ongoing research and by task forces such as the O-RAN Alliance's Next Generation Research Group (nGRG) as a forward-looking component designed to address ultra-low-latency use cases anticipated in future 5G Advanced and 6G networks.
-The RT-RIC is envisioned to reside within or adjacent to the RAN nodes—such as O-DUs or even O-RUs—and to directly manage time-critical functions such as beamforming, symbol-level scheduling, fast link adaptation, and physical layer parameter optimization.
+$\bullet$ \textit{\uline{Near Real-Time Radio Intelligent Controller (Near-RT RIC):}} It supports control loops operating at sub-10 millisecond timescales, including those approaching the microsecond regime.
+While the current O-RAN specifications only formally define the Non-Real-Time RIC and Near-Real-Time RIC, also the RT-RIC has been proposed in ongoing research and by task forces such as the O-RAN Alliance's Next Generation Research Group (nGRG) as a forward-looking component designed to address ultra-low-latency use cases anticipated in future 5G Advanced and 6G networks~\cite{oran_ngrg_ric_2025}.
+The RT-RIC is envisioned to reside within or adjacent to the RAN nodes such as O-DUs or even O-RUs and to directly manage time-critical functions such as beamforming, symbol-level scheduling, fast link adaptation, and physical layer parameter optimization.
 Unlike the Near-RT RIC, which communicates with RAN nodes via the E2 interface, the RT-RIC would require lightweight, high-speed control interfaces capable of operating within the real-time constraints of the physical layer.
+Given the extreme latency sensitivity of its functions, the RT-RIC must be tightly integrated with hardware accelerators and radio front-end components, potentially leveraging FPGA- or ASIC-based execution environments. $\bullet$ \textit{\uline{Near Real-Time Radio Intelligent Controller (Near-RT RIC):}} It is a standardized controller responsible for the near-real-time control and optimization of RAN elements via fine-grained data collection and actions over the E2 interface, supporting control loops operating at timescales between 10 milliseconds and 1 second.
+The Near-RT RIC hosts third-party applications (xApps) that govern functions such as radio resource management, mobility optimization, and network slicing.
+While current O-RAN specifications only formally define the Non-Real-Time RIC and this Near-RT RIC, a separate Real-Time RIC (RT-RIC) has been proposed in ongoing research by task forces such as the O-RAN Alliance's Next Generation Research Group (nGRG) as a forward-looking component designed to address ultra-low-latency use cases anticipated in future 5G Advanced and 6G networks~\cite{oran_ngrg_ric_2025}.
+This proposed RT-RIC would support control loops operating at sub-10 millisecond timescales, including those approaching the microsecond regime.
+The RT-RIC is envisioned to reside within or adjacent to the RAN nodes such as O-DUs or even O-RUs to directly manage time-critical functions such as beamforming, symbol-level scheduling, fast link adaptation, and physical layer parameter optimization.
+Unlike the Near-RT RIC, the RT-RIC requires lightweight, high-speed control interfaces capable of operating within the real-time constraints of the physical layer.
 Given the extreme latency sensitivity of its functions, the RT-RIC must be tightly integrated with hardware accelerators and radio front-end components, potentially leveraging FPGA- or ASIC-based execution environments.